 The 59 hectare Left Bank vineyard of Chateau du Glana is located not far Chateau Lagrange.
 The Saint Julien vineyard is planted to 65% Cabernet Sauvignon and 35% Merlot.
 This marked a change in the vineyard for the estate, as 5% of the vineyard was previously planted with Cabernet Franc.
 Those vines were removed and replaced with Merlot.
 On average, the vines are 25 years of age.
 The terroir is gravel based soils, typical of what you will find in that part of the Medoc.
 The vineyard is planted to a vine density of 7,000 vines per hectare.
 Picking is conducted using a combination of machine harvesting and manual picking.

 To produce the wine of Chateau du Glana, the wine is vinified in large, traditional cement vats.
 Malolactic fermentation takes place in tank.
 The wines are aged in 40% new, French oak barrels for 12 months.
 The production is on average close to 15,000 cases per vintage.
 There is a second wine, Pavillon du Glana.

-Serving and Decanting Chateau du Glana with the Best Wine, Food, Pairing Tips
+Serving Chateau du Glana with the Best Wine, Food, Pairing Tips

 Château du Glana Wine Tasting Notes